 Edit This function allows performing 3 operations on profiles: Rename: by clicking on this option, a window comprising two fields will appear.
 It will allow you to modify the name and add comments.
 Once the operation has been performed, click on "Update".
 This operation can also be cancelled.
 Reinitialize: allows resetting the profile to its initial configuration, thereby deleting all changes made to the profile.
 The profile becomes "active" again thanks to the Pass action applied to all URL categories or their groups.
 Copy to: This option allows copying a profile to another, with all the information from the copied profile transmitted to the receiving profile.
 It will also have the same name.
 Last modification This icon allows finding out the exact date and time of the last modification.
 Comments can also be added.
-Add rules by category This button creates a rule for each category corresponding to the dynamic categories given by the URL database provider.
-URL database provider This link redirects to the module that allows configuring the URL database provider (Web Objects module / URL database tab).
+URL database provider This link redirects to the module that allows configuring the URL database provider ( Web Objects module / URL database tab).